Search-based Testing of Simulink Models with Requirements Tables: Evaluation

-\emph{AT Model.} For the $23$ model-RT combinations for which our SBST produced a failure-revealing test case, in 87\% ($20$ out of $23$) of the cases it was computed in less than 100 iterations.
-For 9\% (2 out of 23) of the cases, the failure-revealing test cases were computed in over 100 iterations but less than 1000.
-For 4\% (1 out of 23) of the cases, the failure-revealing test cases were computed in more than 1000 iterations.
-The model-RT combination that used more than 1000 iterations is $\langle$AT-v3, AT-RT4$\rangle$.
+For the $219$ failure-revealing test case produced by our SBST, in $89\%$ ($194$ out of $219$) of the cases it was computed in less than 100 iterations.
+For $10\%$ ($21$ out of $219$) of the cases, the failure-revealing test cases were computed in over 100 iterations but less than 1000.
+For $2\%$ ($4$ out of $219$) of the cases, the failure-revealing test cases were computed in more than 1000 iterations.
+The model-RT combinations that used more than 1000 iterations are $\langle$AT-v3, AT-RT2$\rangle$ (in 2 runs out of 10) and $\langle$AT-v3, AT-RT5$\rangle$ (in 2 runs out of 10).
 This is reasonable because the model version AT-v3 can exert less torque than the original version, which makes it harder to violate requirements with a vehicle speed threshold.
-Furthermore, AT-RT4 increases the threshold value for AT2 which is the requirement that was violated the most in the other combinations.
-If we compare the result of the combination $\langle$AT-v0, AT-RT0$\rangle$, which is made from the original model and requirement, with the results reported in the ARCH2023 report, the number of iterations required by our solution ($9$) is lower than the one from ATheNA ($80$ for AT6c), FalCAuN ($122$ for AT1), ForeSee ($17$ for AT2), $\Psi$-Taliro ($11$ for AT2), and STGEM ($11$ for AT2), but higher than ARIsTEO ($8$ for AT2) and NNFal ($2$ for AT1).
-Therefore, the number of iterations is higher than two of the competitors and lower than five.
-Compared with tools that rely on the same search technology (ATheNA, ARIsTEO, and $\Psi$-Taliro), our tool was faster than ATheNA and Psy-Taliro requiring respectively $71$ and $2$ iterations less, and required only $1$ iteration more than ARIsTEO.
-We conjecture that this performance improvement depends on the number of search parameters which reduces the size of the search space: Our test sequences rely on 5 parameters (see \Cref{sec:benchmark}), while ATheNA, ARIsTEO, and S-Taliro use 10 control points.
-Our solution requires the highest number of iterations (avg=444.8) for AT-v3 and the lowest for AT-v1 (avg=17.7) and AT-v2 (avg=29.3).
+Furthermore, AT-RT2 and AT-RT5 respectively increase the threshold value for AT2 and reduce the time horizon for AT2, which is the requirement that was violated the most in the other combinations.
+Our solution requires the highest number of iterations (avg=285.7) for AT-v3 and the lowest for AT-v1 (avg=19.9) and AT-v2 (avg=18.7).
 This result is expected: The change applied to AT-v3 lowered the torque on the transmission making it harder to break the speed limits, while the changes applied to AT-v1 and AT-v2 made it easier.